Tuition-Free Online Colleges in Michigan 2026

 There are no 100% free online colleges in Michigan.
 All accredited institutions charge tuition and fees, including for online programs.

-Many Michigan public universities offer institutional promise programs that function as “last-dollar” scholarships.
-A last-dollar scholarship covers remaining tuition costs after other financial aid — such as Federal Pell Grants — has been applied.
+Many Michigan colleges and universities offer institutional Promise programs that function as “last-dollar” scholarships.
+These programs cover remaining tuition costs after other financial aid—such as Federal Pell Grants—is applied.

 Students with demonstrated financial need may qualify for the Federal Pell Grant, which does not require repayment.
-Pell Grants can be applied toward tuition and approved education expenses at eligible online institutions.
+Pell Grants can be applied toward tuition and other approved education expenses.

-Because promise programs are often last-dollar awards, Pell funding is typically applied first before institutional coverage begins.
+Because many Promise programs are last-dollar awards, Pell funding is typically applied first, helping maximize total aid coverage.

 Employer And Military Tuition Assistance